pat-coady/learning_ai/_posts/2017-07-28-ai-gym-workout.md

 categories: projects
 comments: true
 ---
-In a previous post, I described teaching my humanoid to walk by imitating a fellow humanoid.
+In a previous post, I described teaching a humanoid to walk by imitating a fellow humanoid.
 Here I give my humanoid the capability to learn on its own.
 The humanoid's only resources are the **Proximal Policy Optimization** algorithm, two randomly initialized neural networks, and a teacher that rewards forward progress.
 I also train nine other simulated robots to thrive in their environments: a swimming snake, a 4-legged "ant," a reaching robot arm, a hopping robot, and several others.
 I have uploaded the results to the [OpenAI Gym](https://gym.openai.com/envs#mujoco) evaluation scoreboards, and the algorithm achieves several top scores.

 ## Introduction